ONS-OpenData/dp-opendata-upload/documentation/initial_input.md

 }
 ```

-All files from the zip that other than `manifest.json` and the file declared by the above `metadata` key are assumed to be source data files required by a transform.
+All files from the zip other than `manifest.json` and the file declared by the above `metadata` key are assumed to be source data files required by a transform.

 **Example**